-As public-private collaborations become more prevalent, there is a need to clarify the liabilities and duties of private companies working in a public capacity because there are different legal and incentive frameworks between private and public organizations (i.e. is the contractor company legally bound to serve the public?, are decisions based on public care or private profit?).
-While these collaborations open new possibilities for inclusion, networking, information exchange, knowledge transfer and resource mobilization, they also bring forth a range of ethical, legal and social issues which warrant careful consideration.
-It is important that the CIS is set up in ways that supports and encourages reflection on such issues by making more visible the ethical and legal implications of outsourcing, subcontracting, and privatisation in general.
+As public-private collaborations become more prevalent, there is a need to clarify the liabilities and duties of private companies working in a public capacity because there are different legal and incentive frameworks between private and public organisations (i.e. Is the contractor company legally bound to serve the public?; Are decisions based on public care or private profit?).
+While these collaborations open new possibilities for inclusion, networking, information exchange, knowledge transfer and resource mobilisation, they also bring forth a range of ethical, legal and social issues which warrant careful consideration.
+In a collaborative information management setting, it is important to support and encourage reflection on such issues by making more visible the ethical and legal implications of outsourcing, subcontracting, and privatisation in general.

-What sort of issues arise when combining public service motives with profit or efficiency motives reflected in activities within the CIS?
+What sort of issues arise when combining public service motives with profit or efficiency motives reflected in activities within the collaborative information management system?

 Who is the private stakeholder accountable to?
 Do public and private stakeholders share responsibility/accountability when they collaborate?